kinode-dao/kinode-book/src/processes.md

 A process can optionally mark itself as `public`, meaning that it can be messaged by any *local* process regardless of capabilities.

 [See the capabilities chapter for more details.](./process-capabilities.md)

+### Spawning child processes

+A process can spawn "child" processes -- in which case the spawner is known as the "parent".
+As discussed [above](#awaiting-a-response), one of the primary reasons to write an application with multiple processes is to enable both simple code and high performance.

+Child processes can be used to:
+1. Run code that may crash without risking crashing the parent
+2. Run compute-heavy code without blocking the parent
+3. Run IO-heavy code without blocking the parent
+4. Break out code that is more easily written with awaits to avoid blocking the parent

 ### Conclusion